mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

-The RFC3535 requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) {{?RFC6241}}, the associated YANG data modeling language (in the NETMOD Working Group)
+The RFC3535 requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) {{?RFC6241}}, the associated YANG data modelling language (in the NETMOD Working Group)
 {{?RFC7950}}, RESTCONF {{?RFC8040}}, and most recently CORECONF
 {{?I-D.ietf-core-comi}}.